dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

 Notcurses logo (the latter only if bitmap graphics are available).

 The final eleven lines, only printed when in a UTF8 locale, show various Unicode glyphs.
-The first four lines include the quadrant, sextant, and box-drawing characters.
+The first four lines include the quadrant, sextant, octant, and box-drawing characters.
 The next four lines include the entire Braille set.
 The following two lines include many of the Symbols for Legacy Computing introduced in Unicode 13.
 The final line includes many emoji.